-For more flavor to this spaghetti with wild mushrooms dish, grated ricotta salata cheese is sprinkled on top of each dish just before serving.
+To give a punch more flavor to this spaghetti with wild mushrooms dish, I prefer grated ricotta salata cheese sprinkled on top just before serving.
 Ricotta salata is curd in salt, and it is a milky white cheese that is normally on the salty side.

 Try this recipe!
 It’s easy, delicious and it’s ready with no stress and no fuss!
 Now that’s my kind of dinner!

 … Thanks for Pinning!

 More Tasty Recipes!